- You are here:

 - Rosa Arriaga is a developmental psychologist in the School of Interactive Computing.
 Her emphasis is on using psychological theories and methods to address fundamental topics of human computer interaction.
 Dr. Arriaga’s current research interest is in the area of chronic care management.
 Dr. Arriaga co-directs the Ubiquitous Computing Group.

-- Carl F. DiSalvo is an Associate Professor in the School of Literature, Media, and Communication.
+- Carl F. DiSalvo is an Associate Professor in the School of Interactive Computing.
 Dr. DiSalvo draws together science and technology studies, the humanities, and design research to analyze the social and political qualities of design and prototype experimental systems and services.

 - Rebecca “Beki” Grinter is a Professor in the School of Interactive Computing.
 Dr. Grinter’s research focuses on improving the experience of computing by understanding the human experience in the building and using of technologies.